atharva3333/exploding-kittens/README.md

 2. Run `go run main.go` to start the Golang server with Gin.

 ### Setting Up the Client
-1. Change directory to the client directory.
+1. Change directory to the client directory `cd client`.
 2. Run `npm install` to install the dependencies.
 3. Run `npm run dev` to start the client on port 5173.